fac-17/SaVaGe/README.md

 npm start
 ```

+Create a .env file in the root directory and ask our team to provide you with the content for this file.

 ### Configure db
 In the root directory you need the `.env` file with PosgreSQL connection URL in a form
 ```